AmadeusDV/Codes_on_Fortran/README.md

-# Codes-on-Fortran
+# Notes_on_IC
-Here I am beggining my studies in Fortran, type of programing language that I gonna use on my Scientific Initiation of my course
+Here I'm beggining my studies in Fortran.
+Fortran is a programing language that I gonna use on my Scientific Initiation on Physics